 Operations research on scaling up actions to prevent stunting in Tanzania

 The Addressing Stunting in Tanzania Early (ASTUTE) Project led by IMA World Health aims to decrease stunting rates in 5 regions around Lake Victoria.
 Tanzania has achieved dramatic reductions in child mortality over the past 2 decades.
 However, with the third highest stunting rate in Africa, significant challenges of poor child growth and associated risks of mortality, cognitive deficits, poor school performance, and adult productivity persist.
 ASTUTE works closely with the Government of Tanzania on innovative approaches to support local government, community, and household actions promoting healthy growth and development of children.
-The Cornell team is conducting operations research, divided into four phases, to assess the factors that influence the design, implementation, and utilization of ASTUTE’s activities.
+The Cornell team is conducting Operations Research, divided into four phases, to assess the factors that influence the design, implementation, and utilization of ASTUTE’s activities.
 The results will inform intervention efforts to build capacity of district governments, strengthen community-level implementation, and encourage supportive action at the household level to empower women and families with the time and resources needed to improve young child nutrition, health and development.
-Learn more about our four research phases below:
+Learn more about our four research phases below.

 Matare CM, Craig HC, Martin SL, Kayanda RA, Chapleau GM, Bezner-Kerr R, Dearden KA, Nnally LP, Dickin KL.
 Barriers and Opportunities for Improved Exclusive Breastfeeding Practices in Tanzania: Household Trials with Mothers and Fathers.
 Food and Nutrition Bulletin.
-2019.
+May 2019.

 Phase 4.
 Implementation research study

-Research team and Collaborators:
+Research team and collaborators